The Lord of the Rings: Illustrations

 Tolkien's calligraphy of the Ring Verse was one of the few illustrations in the first edition.
 It is written in the Black Speech of Mordor using the Tengwar script.

 Tolkien worked on the text using his maps of Middle-earth as a guide, to ensure the elements of the story fitted together in time and space.
-He prepared a variety of types of illustration – maps, calligraphy, drawings, cover designs, even a facsimile painting of the Book of Mazarbul – but only the maps, the inscription on the Ring, and a drawing of the Doors of Durin were included in the first edition.
+He prepared a variety of types of illustration – maps, calligraphy, drawings, cover designs, even a facsimile painting of the Book of Mazarbul – but only the maps, the inscription on the Ring, and a drawing of the Doors of Durin and the inscription on Balin's tomb were included in the first edition.

 The hardback editions sometimes had cover illustrations by Tolkien, (Note: See the lead images in the articles on the three separate volumes, e.g. The Fellowship of the Ring.) sometimes by other artists.
 According to The New York Times, Barbara Remington's cover designs for Ballantine's paperback editions "achieved mass-cult status in the 1960s, particularly on college campuses" across America.